Updated on February 27, 2017

 Hello everybody, nice to be back here with you again.
-There seems to have been a surge of hair growth related news as of late which makes it a great time to do some reporting on the subjects.
-Without further ado, your weekly thoughts.
+There seems to have been a surge of hair growth related news as of late which makes it a great time to do some reporting.
+Without further ado, here are your Weekly Thoughts.

 COL17A1 and Hair Follicle Aging

-A major key to understanding the process of hair follicle miniaturization has been discovered and could lead to new therapies aimed at keeping hair follicles cycling healthily.
-Emi Nishimura and Hiroyuki Matsumura headed the team of researchers at the Tokyo Medical and Dental University in Japan where the research was carried out.
+A major key to understanding the process of hair follicle miniaturization has been discovered and could lead to new therapies aimed at keeping healthy hair follicles cycling.
+Emi Nishimura and Hiroyuki Matsumura headed the team of researchers at the Tokyo Medical and Dental University in Japan to complete this study.
 The findings were released in an article for Science magazine earlier this month.
-The article explains that Nishimura et al. examined hair follicle stem cycle growth cycles in mice which lead them to notice a depletion of a protein, Collagen 17A1, in older follicles.
-The lack of Collagen 17A1 is caused by age related DNA damage.
-When there is a lack of Collagen 17A1 the hair follicle stem cells turn into skin-producing cells also known as keratinocytes.
+The article explains that Nishimura et al. examined hair follicle stem-cell growth cycles in mice which lead them to notice a depletion of a protein, Collagen 17A1, in older mice/follicles.
+The lack of COL17A1 in older hair follicles is caused by age related DNA damage.
+When there is a lack of COL17A1 present, the hair follicle stem cells turn into skin-producing cells also known as keratinocytes.
 Thus, when the hair follicle stem cells turn into skin instead of turning into cells that feed hair follicles, the hair follicles of the scalp become smaller.
 And there you have it.

 So, how is this useful?
-The main idea here is that age related DNA damage leads to a lack of Collagen 17A1.
-This would lead me to believe there are three useful avenues to pursue for actualizing this research to grow hair.
+The main idea here is that age related DNA damage leads to a lack of COL17A1.
+This would lead me to believe there are three useful avenues to pursue for actualizing this research into a treatment.
 1) Prevent DNA from being damaged.
-2) Add a supply of Collagen 17A1 to the scalp.
+2) Add a supply of COL17A1 to the scalp.
 3) Do both.
 I was surprised to read that Collagen 17A1 is a protein.
-That seems rather interesting because proteins can easily be synthesized (created in a lab).
-I would assume that the idea of administering COL17A1 to the scalp through injection or topically is already in motion.
+This is interesting because proteins can easily be synthesized (created in a lab).
+I would assume that the idea of administering COL17A1 to the scalp through injection or topically has already been pondered by the researchers.

 Foxc1 also in the Mix

-The COL17A1 news was also coupled with the release of research done by Rui Yi and colleagues at the University of Colorado, Boulder.
+The COL17A1 news was recently coupled with the release of research done by Rui Yi and colleagues at the University of Colorado, Boulder.
 Yi, a biologist at UCB, found that a transcription factor known as Foxc1 also plays a role in the hair follicle growth cycle.
-Through research done on mice Yi and colleagues found that active hair follicle stem cells express Foxc1 to pause their growth cycle and go into a dormant stage.
-When the team bread mice with the Foxc1 removed from the mice biology, the hair follicle stem cells did not go into a dormant state.
+Through research done on mice, Yi and colleagues found that active hair follicle stem cells express Foxc1 to pause their growth cycle and go into a dormant stage.
+When the team bread mice with the Foxc1 removed from the mice biology, the hair follicle stem cells did not go into a dormant state and kept growing.
 Yi noted that by interfering with Foxc1 or removing it completely there is the potential to induce continued hair cell proliferation which leads to hair growth.

 Dr. Brotzu Hair Growth Lotion

 Ciao, bella.
 Italy has always been a place of interesting hair growth research.
-The latest news comes from Dr John Brotzu a vascular surgeon of the University of Cagliari, Italy.
-Apparently, a lotion has been developed that can halt the progression of hair loss and regrow hair.
-Dr Brotzu discovered his potential treatment for hair growth when testing a drug for vascular insufficiency in patients with diabetes.
+The latest news comes from Dr. Giovanni (John) Brotzu, a vascular surgeon of the University of Cagliari, Italy.
+Apparently, a lotion has been developed by Dr. Brotzu that can halt the progression of hair loss and regrow hair.
+Dr Brotzu discovered his potential treatment for hair growth while testing a drug for vascular insufficiency in patients with diabetes.
 Interestingly, hair loss on the legs is a common symptom of vascular insufficiency.
-After observing the effect of the drug on the patients in the study, one of the doctors in the study suggested testing the compound on a nurse with hair loss at the hospital.
-Initially, the concoction consisted of PGE1 (Prostoglandin E1), but when Brotzu and his associates found out that PGE1 would have to go through lengthy clinical trials because it was considered a drug they searched for an alternative.
-Their solution was DGLA or Dihomo-Gamma-Linolenic-Acid which is a precursor to PGE1.
-DGLA would be much cheaper and faster to implement because it is considered to be a cosmetic.
-Dr Brotzu reported that the replacement ingredient had the same effects as the original and went forward with the research.
+After noticing increased hair growth on the legs of the patients in the study, one of the doctors in the study suggested testing the compound on the scalp of a nurse with hair loss at the hospital.
+Initially, the concoction consisted of PGE1 (Prostoglandin E1), but when Brotzu and his associates realized that PGE1 would have to go through lengthy clinical trials because it was considered a drug, they searched for an alternative.
+Their solution was DGLA, or Dihomo-Gamma-Linolenic-Acid, which is a precursor to PGE1.
+DGLA would make the solution much cheaper and faster to develop because the product would still be considered a “cosmetic” with DGLA.
+Dr. Brotzu reported that the replacement ingredient had the same effects as the original and went forward with the research.
 Update: There is still one more clinical trial for this product planned in March 2016 and if all goes well it could be available in 2017.
 Sounds fun.

 Here’s some (translated) quotes from Dr Brotzu on the scientific action of his product.